-- Office Hours: Tuesdays 5:30-6:30 pm.
+- Office Hours: Mondays 5-6 pm, Wednesdays 3-4 pm.
 Any other day/time only by appointment.
-Please read the syllabus carefully and if you have any questions regarding the course, send me an email and make sure you include your course number and section number.
-Any question regarding the Lab should be directed to your Lab TA. - Textbook: "College Physics: A Strategic Approach" by Knight, Jones and Field, published by Addison-Wesley / Pearson.
+Please read the syllabus carefully and if you have any questions regarding the course, send me an email and make sure you include your course number and section number in your email.
+Any question regarding the Lab should be directed to your Lab TA. - Recommended Textbook: "College Physics: A Strategic Approach" by Knight, Jones and Field, published by Addison-Wesley / Pearson.
 This textbook is recommended for the course.
-You can also use other editions of the book or any other General Physics book. - Website: The class schedule and any class related activity (grades, assignments etc.) will be posted on ELMS. http://elms.umd.edu
+You can also use other editions of the book or any other General Physics book you can find in the library. - Website: The class schedule and any class related activity (grades, assignments etc.) will be posted on ELMS. http://elms.umd.edu - It is your responsibility to check ELMS, and all announcements, due dates, exam dates carefully.
+Also, please don't forget that showing up in class is part of your commitment when you sign up for the course and your presence in class is expected.
+I will randomly check your presence in class and more than three unexcused abscesses will be reported to the university.